chendaniely/quarto_website_template/README.md

-# quarto_website_workflows
+# Quarto Website Template

-A quarto website with some automation
+A quarto website with some automation.

 ## First Time Setup